shsachdev/ls180/assessment_study_guide.md

 If the relationship is not required, there do not need to be any instances at all.

 Crow's foot notation diagrams - be ready to draw database diagrams using that.

+A "relation" is usually another way to say table.
+A "relationship" is an association between the data stored in those relations.